shelleyloosespatience/WallpaperEngine/README.md

 ## ColorWall - A Live Wallpaper APP in rust with AutoScraping & Free everything
-## Build for fun, but yes it does exactly what it should
 ## Unlimited wallpaper content directly from the FREE store, Native performance, **~3-5% GPU usage**, SO you can Play Games and use PC with Live Wallpapers running **Without** worrying about Performance

 ### - ColorWall -| Linux | Windows | Mac